k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 * **Dataset Row Count** is calculated for each dataset.
 It shows the number of rows in the source dataset (**not** in the data sample).
   * This property is created on **the first column of the dataset**, only when the source dataset contains data.

 * When a field is marked as PII, the Minimum and Maximum values are not calculated to avoid revealing the field's sensitive data.
 Average and Standard Deviation continue to be calculated.

-In addition, the following parameters have been added to the plugin's input parameters:
+* The following parameters have been added to the plugin's input parameters:
   * `fieldNameIncludeList` is an override list of field names to be **included** in the plugin's algorithm, even if they are identified as PII.
   * `fieldNameExcludeList` is an override list of field names to be **excluded** from the plugin's algorithm.